alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/email-addresses.md

 <h2 class="heading-36" id="section-1">1.
 Make the field long enough</h2>

 Some email addresses are very long.
-If you can, analyse your data to understand the distribution of email lengths of your users and use this information to set an appropriate field length.
+Your email field should be able to fit at least 95% of email addresses.

-Alternatively, just make the field as long as your layout will allow.
+Two-thirds of the page width should be enough to do this, but analyse your user data to be sure.